iiab/iiab/roles/kiwix/README.rst

 as summarized at: http://wiki.kiwix.org/wiki/Software

-Internet-in-a-Box uses the kiwix-serve and kiwix-manage executables (in /opt/iiab/kiwix/bin) to set up and render ZIM files, such as Wikipedia and other materials.
+Internet-in-a-Box uses the kiwix-serve and kiwix-manage executables (in /opt/iiab/kiwix/bin) to set up and render ZIM files such as Wikipedia, and other educational materials.

 Locations
 ---------